DNNCommunity/DNNDocs/content/administrators/references/control-bar-to-persona-bar/index.md

 The following tables show the correspondence between the old Control Panel/Bar and the new Persona Bar.

 > [!NOTE]
 > The Persona Bar varies according to the product and to the permissions granted to the current authenticated (logged-in) user through roles.
 Examples: A host or superuser has access to almost all menu items, whereas a community manager would have access to only the features required to manage the community-related aspects of the site.
-Likewise, Evoq Content does not have the community-related menu items that Evoq Engage has.

 ## Admin